 - appointing auditors.

-There is a total of seven people who sit on the Canadian Rugby Foundation’s Board of Directors.
-Two are appointed by Rugby Canada; the remaining five are voted onto the Board by members contributing $25,000.00 or more.
-A rotation of Board members will occur with the length of appointments at four years per term.
+Up to 18 people may sit on the Canadian Rugby Foundation’s Board of Directors.
+Two are appointed by Rugby Canada; 10 are voted onto the Board by the Members (contributors of $25,000 or more).
+The Board may appoint up to 6 additional Directors.
+A rotation of Board members will occur with the length of appointments at two years per term, renewable.

-The capital invested in the fund will strictly be maintained in perpetuity.
+The capital invested in the fund will be maintained in perpetuity.
 This will help increase the capital to earn as much interest as possible.
 The sole purpose of the Foundation is to make the game grow through grants.
+The exception are limited-term Capital Funds, designed to accumulate and then disburse funds for a designated capital project such as a new or renovated clubhouse.